Schedule is regularly updated.

 The Emergency Management Continuum - A "Team Approach" • Cypress I-III

 Being prepared to manage emergencies and disasters within a regulated health care facility truly requires a team approach.
-No longer is it acceptable to simply hand-off this awesome responsibility to a single person like the building's maintenance director.
-This session will emphasize the importance of the Emergency Management Continuum utilizing a "team approach" to ensure a successful path to preparedness and compliance in facilities that provide care and comfort to a vulnerable population.
+This session will emphasize the importance of the Emergency Management Continuum utilizing a “team approach” to ensure a successful path to preparedness and compliance in facilities that provide care and comfort to a vulnerable population.

 CE Hours: 2